Pioneering Partnership for Change: Collaborative E…

-IRI programming supports party linkages with citizens by helping leaders and members identify citizen interests through public opinion research, including polling and focus-group discussions.
+IRI supports party linkages with citizens by helping leaders and members identify citizen interests through public opinion research, including polling and focus-group discussions.
 This helps ensure that party activities are responsive to the public.
 Additionally, IRI provides support for developing substantive policy platforms based on parties’ understanding of their constituencies.
 Through the development of branding, marketing, and external messaging, parties can ensure that the public associates them with their respective platforms.

-IRI engages citizens in the political process through voter registration, identification of supporters, get out the vote (GOTV), volunteer recruitment and retention, as well as other tools and strategies, such as signing petitions and attending town hall meetings.
+IRI engages citizens in the political process through voter registration, identification of supporters, get out the vote (GOTV) efforts, volunteer recruitment and retention, as well as other tools and strategies, such as signing petitions and attending town hall meetings.
 IRI promotes issue-based electoral outreach and actively discourages voter mobilization based on bribery, coercion, or other forms of political clientelism.

 IRI supports the development of democratic party organizational structures, including support for local branch development, internal communication, fundraising, and campaign infrastructure.